Konamiman/Nestor80/docs/LanguageReference.md

 call FOO
 ```

-Additionally, if the `--unknown-symbols-external` argument is passed to Nestor80 then any symbol that is still unknown at the end of pass 2 will be implicitly considered an external symbol reference.
+Additionally, if the `--unknown-symbols-external` argument is passed to Nestor80 then any symbol that is still unknown at the end of pass 2 will be implicitly considered an external symbol.

 See also [`PUBLIC`](#public-entry-global-).